matthewfallshaw/matthewfallshaw.github.io/_posts/2019-04-18-task-state-vs-task-discussion.md

 many more times that the one time you'll have to write it down.

 ## Also Useful
-When "completing" a task, update its description with relevant links (the live feature, the completed document, etc.).
+When "completing" a task, update its description with a summary of the task resolution, relevant links (the live feature, the completed document, etc.).
 This is useful:
 1. for others reviewing their system notifications (so that they can see & confirm that the task is complete to their satisfaction),
-2. for future people (including future instances of *you*) who find the historical task as a way to find links to the reason the task existed in the first place, and
+2. for future people who find the historical task(including future instances of *you*) as a way to find links to the reason the task existed in the first place, and
 3. to use the exercise as an opportunity to review whether the task is actually complete to *your* satisfaction, and what you have learned from the exercise of completing it.

+There is unlikely to be any time when you have all of the relevant information better loaded up in your mind and making such updates will be as easy to do as the moment you complete the task.